Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_9.md

 ### ESD Damage Prevention{ #sec:xtocid15706341 }

 Before ESD can be prevented it is important to understand what causes it.
 Generally materials around the workbench can be broken up into 3 categories.
 These are ESD Generative, ESD Neutral, and ESD Dissipative (or ESD Conductive).
 ESD Generative materials are active static generators, such as most plastics, cat hair, and polyester clothing.
-ESD Neutral materials are generally insulative, but don\'t tend to generate or hold static charges very well.
+ESD Neutral materials are generally insulative, but don't tend to generate or hold static charges very well.
 Examples of this include wood, paper, and cotton.
 This is not to say they can not be static generators or an ESD hazard, but the risk is somewhat minimized by other factors.
 Wood and wood products, for example, tend to hold moisture, which can make them slightly conductive.
 This is true of a lot of organic materials.
 A highly polished table would not fall under this category, because the gloss is usually plastic, or varnish, which are highly efficient insulators.
 ESD Conductive materials are pretty obvious, they are the metal tools laying around.
 Plastic handles can be a problem, but the metal will bleed a static charge away as fast as it is generated if it is on a grounded surface.
 There are a lot of other materials, such as some plastics, that are designed to be conductive.
 They would fall under the heading of ESD Dissipative.
 Dirt and concrete are also conductive, and fall under the ESD Dissipative heading.

 There are a lot of activities that generate static, which you need to be aware of as part of an ESD control regimen.
 The simple act of pulling tape off a dispenser can generate extreme voltage.
 Rolling around in a chair is another static generator, as is scratching.
 In fact, any activity that allows 2 or more surfaces to rub against each other is pretty certain to generate some static charge.
 This was mentioned in the beginning of this book, but real world examples can be subtle.
 This is why a method for continuously bleeding off this voltage is needed.
 Things that generate huge amounts of static should be avoided while working on components.